Tony Rizzo: Municipal

 In 1980, Rizzo ran for a seat on the municipal council in the borough of York.
 Running as a candidate supported by New Democrats, he lost to incumbent Ron Bradd.
-In 1982 he contested the same ward, this time without party affiliation, and won beating Bradd.
+In 1982, he contested the same ward, this time without party affiliation, and won beating Bradd.
 He beat Bradd again in 1985 and again in 1988.

 In 1989, Rizzo was accused of underhanded electioneering in the 1988 election when he admitted to donating $700 to the campaign of Roland Saggiorato, a rival candidate shortly after Saggiorato withdrew from the race.
 Rizzo claimed the donation was legal but some argued the payment was a bribe for Saggiorato withdrawing his candidacy.
-Saggiorato had left the race after founding out that Ron Brad, who had encouraged him to run, had registered again as a candidate.
-Later Rizzo tried unsuccessfully to appoint Saggiorato to the city's municipal Committee of Adjustment - a position that came with a $2,000 honorarium.
+Saggiorato had left the race after finding out that Ron Brad, who had encouraged him to run, had registered again as a candidate.
+Later, Rizzo tried unsuccessfully to appoint Saggiorato to the city's municipal Committee of Adjustment - a position that came with a $2,000 honorarium.
 Saggiorato said that although he accepted the $700 as part of his election campaign, he had expected an appointment to the committee.
 He said, "...the whole thing is, the committee job on the committee of adjustment, that was supposed to come."